viaermakov/website/src/content/posts/deprecated-props-en.md

 }
 ```

-Now we can wrap the prop, which is obsolete inside the component.
+Now we can wrap the prop, which is obsolete.

 ```javascript
   GUINormal: deprecatedPropType(